hmcts/properties-volume-nodejs/README.md

 await addFromAzureVault(config, { pathToHelmChart: 'charts/my-app/values.yaml' })
 ```

-Note that this method is asnychronous and either needs to be awaited inside an async function or in a project with top level await enabled.
+Note that this method is asynchronous and either needs to be awaited inside an async function or in a project with top level await enabled.

 | Option | Description | Default |
 | ------ | ----------- | ------- |